 Plunge pools are often used by athletes for rehab and recovery.
-Hot and colds plunge pools are a beneficial way to get back in the game fast to win.
+Hot and cold plunge pools are a beneficial way to get back in the game fast to win.

 During intense exercise muscles experience microtraumas or tiny tears within individual muscle fibers.
 When microtraumas occur they trigger an increase in cell activity which generates muscle fiber repair.
 Over a period of time and with repetition, this process helps strengthen muscles.
 Microtraumas however can also be the cause of inflammation and Delayed Onset Muscle Soreness (DOMS).

 The low water temperatures in a cold water plunge helps minimize muscle inflammation.
 When used post exercise, athletes gain the beneficial effects of microtraumas without the pain of DOMS.